Ed Edmondson (politician): U.S. House of Representatives

-Edmondson did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 In the 1974 election, he ran for the state's other U.S. Senate seat, losing to incumbent Henry Bellmon by less than 1 percent of the vote.

 In the 1978 election, he made a surprise late entry in the U.S. Senate race, losing the Democratic primary runoff to popular Governor David Boren by a wide margin.

-Family
+Personal life

-He and his wife June had five children, including their sons, Oklahoma Supreme Court Justice James E. Edmondson, and former Oklahoma Attorney General Drew Edmondson.
-His brother was J. Howard Edmondson, a former Governor of Oklahoma and U.S. Senator.
+Edmondson and his wife June had five children.
+One of their sons, James E. Edmondson, went on to become an Oklahoma Supreme Court Justice.
+Another son, Drew Edmondson, was elected Attorney General of Oklahoma and was the Democratic nominee for Governor in the 2018 election.

 Death and legacy

-He died in Muskogee, Oklahoma on December 8, 1990.
+Edmondson died in Muskogee, Oklahoma on December 8, 1990.
 In 2003, the federal courthouse in Muskogee was renamed the Ed Edmondson United States Courthouse in his honor.